Automattic/blocks-everywhere/readme.txt

 * Process blocks in bbPress notification emails
 * Add a Content Embed block to allow embedding of forum posts and support pages
 * Provide basic bbPress KSES filtering so blocks can be added by lower capability users
+* Add a theme compatibility CSS file, to help with some themes

 = 1.9.0 =
 * Increase minimum editor size